open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 $ kubectl get pods -n adot-col
 ```

-### Setup Amazon managed Grafana
+### Setup Amazon Managed Service for Grafana

 [Amazon Managed Service for Grafana – Getting Started](https://aws.amazon.com/blogs/mt/amazon-managed-grafana-getting-started/)

-Setup a new AMG manged workspace using the Getting Started guide above.
+Setup a new Amazon Managed Service for Grafana workspace using the Getting Started guide above.

 Make sure to add "Amazon Managed Service for Prometheus" as a datasource.